j0ack/microbe/docs/syntax.rst

 The Markdown syntax does not come with a functionnality to easily align your contents.

-FliKISS comes with `Mou`_ syntax to center or right align your contents.
+Microbe comes with `Mou`_ syntax to center or right align your contents.

 .. code-block:: markdown